-When you select Run script, Power BI Desktop identifies the plot and presents it on the canvas.
+When you select the Run script icon, Power BI Desktop identifies the plot and presents it on the canvas.
 Because the process is executed on your local R installation, make sure the required R packages are installed.

 Power BI Desktop replots the visual when any of the following events occur:

-You select Run script from the R script editor title bar.
+You select the Run script icon from the R script editor title bar.

 A data change occurs because of data refreshing, filtering, or highlighting.